How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Discussion

-Here we built on an {\em analogy} with Thompson's neurophenomenological perspective~\cite{thompson2014waking} which distinguish between contents of experience and experience as such---i.e., the mere capacity to experience any content at all from a first-person perspective (1PP).
-For Thompson, while contents of experience are objects of observation, experience as such cannot become an object of observation because it is the very precondition to experience any object at all---it is like an eye that can see objects in the visual field, but cannot see itself.
-In line with this, we distinguish between the physical correlates $[[S]]$, that allows a subject, say Wigner, to discriminate between $S$ and any other system $S^\prime\neq S$, and the physical correlates associated to the mere capacity to experience any system at all, which we refer to as $[[\I{W}]]$ (see below).
-So, here $\{S \} = [[S]]+[[\I{W}]]$.
-Clearly, $[[S]]$ can be inferred from $S$ because they both refer to the same object.
-In contrast $[[\I{W}]]$ refers to the mere capacity to experience from a 1PP, not to any specific system.
-In line with Thompson, we assumed $[[\I{W}]]$ to be fundamentally inaccessible to Wigner, and thus modeled it as noise.
+Here we built on an {\em analogy} with Thompson's neurophenomenological perspective~\cite{thompson2014waking} which distinguish between contents of experience and experience as such---i.e., the mere capacity to experience any content at all.
+For Thompson, while contents of experience are objects of observation, experience as such cannot become an object of observation because it is the very precondition to experience any object at all.
+In line with this, we distinguish between the physical correlates $[S]$, that allows a subject, say Wigner, to discriminate between $S$ and any other system $S^\prime\neq S$, and the physical correlates associated to the mere capacity to experience any system at all, which we refer to as $[\I{W}]$ (see below).
+So, here $\{S \} = [S]+[\I{W}]$.
+In principle, $[S]$ can be {\it inferred} from $S$ because they both refer to the same object.
+In contrast $[\I{W}]$ refers to the mere capacity to experience from a 1PP, not to any specific system.
+In line with Thompson, we assumed $[\I{W}]$ to be fundamentally inaccessible to Wigner, and thus we modeled it as noise.